mts-cocopuff/CS.002-3D-Tetris/README.md

 <p>
   A problem with introducing augmented reality (AR) technology to people is that the features of it are often new and hard to present in an intuitive manner.

-  One feature of augmented reality that we showcase is how interacting with a real physical objects affect virtual objects in a 3D environment, creating a more immersive experience than other fully virtual projects.
+  One feature of augmented reality that we showcase is how interacting with real physical objects affect virtual objects in a 3D environment, creating a more immersive experience than other fully virtual projects.

   In our project, AR is also contextualized by a familiar setting - Tetris.
 All of these factors combined make for an engaging experience that helps the user become more familiar with AR technology.
 </p>